Rosen Shingle Creek

 Convention Scale Without the Convention Personality

 Universal Boulevard in Orlando is a different kind of hotel row.
 It runs parallel to the theme park corridor but operates on a more utilitarian frequency, built for the Convention Center trade rather than the family road-trip market.
 Most properties here make a direct trade: you get proximity to the Orange County Convention Center and a room that could be anywhere.
-Rosen Shingle Creek makes a different calculation.
-At 1,501 rooms, it is one of the largest independent hotels in the United States, and it has spent years trying to build a hospitality identity that survives its own square footage.
+Rosen Shingle Creek is a 4-star hotel in Orlando with 1,501 rooms and a price tier of 3.

 The physical approach signals that ambition immediately.
 The property sits along the banks of Shingle Creek, the headwater tributary that feeds into the Everglades watershed, and the grounds are laid out to make the most of that geography.
 In a market where most convention hotels turn inward, orienting everything toward the atrium and the conference floor, Rosen Shingle Creek orients outward toward water, marshland, and a golf course that plays across genuine Florida terrain.
 That orientation shapes the experience before you reach the lobby.